At our “State of the Presbytery” in February 2015 we announced two missional priorities in the light of the vision OlyPres adopted in January 2011:

 2. We will invest in the next three years (2015-2018) presbytery resources of time, money and leadership into the mission of our current congregations.
 This means we, as a presbytery and as congregations, commit to help congregations grow by engaging unchurched people in their neighborhoods and broader communities as intended by our vision to “foster missional communities...”
 We will invest funds from settlement money in congregations for missional experiments.
 These experiments will focus on concerns such as: the adaptive challenges they themselves identify, ecumenical and interfaith efforts to bring health and wholeness to our communities, and to developing new expressions of the church in new worshipping communities.

-To implement these priorities, the Strategic Board proposed and the Presbytery adopted two GRANTS to be funded from our settlement funds.
+To implement these priorities, the Presbytery adopted two types of GRANTS to be funded from our settlement funds.
 Please click the links below to access information and application forms.

 NEW WAYS GRANTS FOR NEW WORSHIPPING COMMUNITIES